mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/protocol-logging.md

   - **Send connectors**: `%ExchangeInstallPath%TransportRoles\Logs\Edge\ProtocolLog\SmtpSend`

-The naming convention for log files is `SENDyyyymmdd-nnnn.log` for Send connectors and `RECVyyyymmdd-nnnn.log` for Receive connectors.
+The naming convention for log files is `SENDyyyymmddhh-nnnn.log` for Send connectors and `RECVyyyymmddhh-nnnn.log` for Receive connectors.
 The placeholders represent the following information:

-- _yyyymmdd_ is the coordinated universal time (UTC) date when the log file was created. _yyyy_ = year, _mm_ = month, and _dd_ = day.
+- _yyyymmddhh_ is the coordinated universal time (UTC) date when the log file was created. _yyyy_ = year, _mm_ = month, _dd_ = day and _hh_ = hour.

-- _nnnn_ is an instance number that starts at the value 1 every day.
+- _nnnn_ is an instance number that starts at the value 1 every hour.

 Information is written to the log file until the file reaches its maximum size.
 Then, a new log file that has an incremented instance number is opened (the first log file is -1, the next is -2, and so on).
 Circular logging deletes the oldest log files when either of the following conditions is true: